Afghan frozen assets: Background

 Prior to the 2021 takeover of Afghanistan by the Taliban, Da Afghanistan Bank had approximately $7 billion of reserves on deposit at the Federal Reserve Bank of New York, in addition to $2 billion in Europe.

 History

 After the fall of Kabul in August 2021, the Biden administration froze the funds in New York, because it was unclear who had the legal authority to access the account.

 On 11 February 2022, President Joe Biden announced that he intended to move $3.5 billion from the account to a trust fund to support humanitarian assistance in Afghanistan, and reserve $3.5 billion for potential legal claims by families of the victims of the September 11 attacks.

 On 26 August 2022, a judge recommended to not award damages as the bank is "immune from jurisdiction" and that doing so would "acknowledge" the Taliban as the legitimate Afghan government.

 Aftermath

 The assets freeze led to economic collapse, high unemployment, and widespread hunger.
-According to Save the Children, 50% population faces extreme hunger.
+According to Save the Children, 50% of the population of Afghanistan faces extreme hunger.